JipBoesenkool/BasicRenderingEngine/README.md

 7.mac/linux   cmake ..
 7.windows     cmake -G "Visual Studio 15 2017 Win64" ..
 8.mac/linux   make
 8.windows     open up .sln project and build/run project

+TODO:
+Refactor oglrenderer/model so it can be used by other APIs (Vulcan, DirectX)